bobfoster/peggen/README.md

   That was definitely NOT the simplest thing that could work (!) so I abandoned it.

+- Thanks to whomever told me that ~~I was an idiot~~ peggen-node and peggen-maven-plugin had circular dependencies.
+Unfortunately, it all built for me because I didn't start with a clean .m2, so I didn't fix it until just now.
+Sorry.

   Building peggen
   ===============

-  The three peggen projects must be built in this order:
+  The four peggen projects must be built in this order:

        peggen-node
        peggen
        peggen-maven-plugin
+       peggen-calc

-  Using
+  Using for each:

   ```
   mvn clean install
   ```

-  Thanks to whomever told me ~~I was an idiot~~ that peggen-node and peggen-maven-plugin had circular dependencies.
-Unfortunately, it all built for me because I didn't start with a clean .m2, so I ~~was a moron and~~ didn't fix it until just now.
-Sorry.

-  The fix removed what was intended to be a working example that somehow got jumbled into peggen-node.
-Will restore as peggen-calc.

   Bob Foster
   July 29, 2012